ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 {CODE-TAB:csharp:DocumentQuery map_reduce_0_2@Indexes\MapReduceIndexes.cs /}
 {CODE-TABS/}

-Above query will return one result for _Seafood_ with the appropriate number of products from that category.
+The above query will return one result for _Seafood_, with the appropriate number of products from that category.

 ### Example II - average